Sign up to our newsletter

 - The safety and standards of all buildings.

-- Assuring the safety of higher-risk buildings, both in construction and occupation.
+- Assuring the safety of higher-risk buildings during construction and occupation.

 - Improving the competence of the people responsible for overseeing, managing, and delivering works to higher-risk buildings.